 Spinach Tortellini in Light Homemade Alfredo Sauce is a creamy colorful pasta dish.
 The homemade sauce is lower in calories than the original parmesan-cream sauce but it doesn’t sacrifice flavor.
 Fresh baby spinach ribbons and slivers of sun-dried tomatoes add additional color to the green pasta and garlic-cheese sauce.
 This one-pan dish is on the table in less than 30 minutes.
 Quick and easy meets rich and tasty.
+A new favorite for dinner tonight.

 Fresh spinach tortellini pasta versus dried